-Conclusion
+Conclusion and recommendation

 Identifying the chick’s sex is very much important.
 Normally, male chicks have little use and are culled.
 New methods aim to find out before they hatch, so they don’t suffer a painful death.
 This is better for animal welfare.
 Also, if we only hatch female chicks, it saves money on feeding and caring for the male chicks.
 Cost and use: The simplest methods (vent/feather) cost almost nothing and many farms in India use them today.
 High-tech methods cost more (machines, lab tests) but are being adopted in Europe and soon in the US.
 India is still working with old methods, but farmers and governments are interested in new techniques that stop male chick culling.
 Manual vent-feather sexing is cheap but needs training and isn’t fast enough for all chicks.
 Molecular and optical methods are super accurate but expensive (right now).
 AI and imaging are getting cheaper and can handle lots of chicks quickly.
 In future, eggs might be automatically sorted by robots so that only female chicks are hatched and survive, making poultry farming more efficient.